simpleiot/simpleiot/docs/adr/1-consider-changing-point-data-type.md

 the same timestamp.
 Whatever process is using the points could extract them from a timeseries store and then re-associate them based on common timestamps.

+### Is there any advantage to flat data structures?

+Flat data structures where the fields consist only of simple types (no nested objects, arrays, maps, etc).
+This is essentially what tables in a relational database are.
+One advantage to keeping the point type flat is it would map better into a relational database.
+If we add arrays to the Point type, then it will not longer map into a single relational database table.

+TODO -- look up in Martin's book.

 ## Design

 ### Original Point Type